Nevio Passaro: Career

 The most recent single "Piccolo re (Make love not war)", a duet with the Italian tenor Domenico Re, was released on 26 November 2015 and is also found on the re-release of the album "Berlino" ("Berlino reloaded") which is in on-line stores since 11 December 2015.
 All revenues from this single go, as the half of the revenues from the album, directly to help refugees.

 From 5 to 11 May 2016 Nevio Passaro joined this years trip to Cape Town, South Africa, for the HOPE Cape Town project as ambassador, together with Fidei donum-priest Stefan Hippler and the initiator of the annually HOPE Gala in Dresden, (Germany), Viola Klein.
 As part of his activity as ambassador he visited, among others, a children's hospital, assisted by the HOPE Cape Town Foundation, as well as various townships and schools.
 Furthermore, Nevio Passaro had musical performances both on the South African TV program "Expresso Show" on 6 May and during the "Ball of HOPE " on 7 May 2016.

 His "Nordsüdlich von hier"-Tour 2017 led Nevio Passaro to different European countries.
-It started in Castelnuovo del Garda (Italy) on 1 September 2017, followed by some concerts in (Germany) and in the Slovakian Komárno.
+It started in Castelnuovo del Garda (Italy) on 1 September 2017, followed by some concerts in (Germany) and in the Slovak Komárno.
 The final concert took place in the German Neu Wulmstorf on 18 November 2017, where as well national musicians like Ralf Gustke und Rainer Scheithauer, as the international well known Chris Thompson (English musician) (Manfred Mann's Earth Band, The Alan Parsons Project) also stood on stage.
 The tour will be continued in 2018.

 For the 5th spring ball in support of the foundation "Palmengarten" and the botanical gardens Frankfurt on 24 February 2018 Nevio Passaro and his agency "Studio Uno" took over the musical direction.
 In addition to his band, he brought Ann Sophie on stage of the "Gesellschaftshaus Palmengarten".

 The single "Alles in allem" was released on 6 July 2018 as the first single of Nevio Passaro's German album "Nordsüdlich von hier".

 The second single of the forthcoming album was released on 1 March 2019 and is called "Viel mehr", followed by the third single "Hier am Meer" on 10 October 2019.

 Between January 14 and 27, 2020, Nevio Passaro accompanied the British band FRONTM3N (Mick Wilson - 10cc, Peter Howarth - The Hollies, Pete Lincoln - The Sweet, Sailor (band)) together with Eric Martin (musician) (Mr. Big (American band) for a total of five concerts of the "Up Close" tour in the German cities of Cologne, Magdeburg, Berlin, Halle (Saale) and Dresden.

 On April 24, 2020, another German single ("Vielleicht") was released, in which Nevio Passaro thematizes the effects of the COVID-19 pandemic on Society.